Norton Rose Fulbright (Middle East) LLP

 Our areas of work include

-We act for, and alongside, international financial institutions such as Goldman Sachs, HSBC, JP Morgan, Rothschild and Standard Chartered Bank, regional financial Institutions such as Dubai Islamic Bank, Emirates NBD and Islamic Development Bank, private equity players such as Abraaj Capital and corporates such as Emaar and Majid Al Futtaim.
+We act for, and alongside, international financial institutions such as Goldman Sachs, HSBC, JP Morgan, Rothschild and Standard Chartered Bank, regional financial Institutions such as Dubai Islamic Bank, Emirates NBD and Islamic Development Bank and corporates such as Emaar and Majid Al Futtaim.

 Our experience includes